Author: Vlatka Vuković, Privacy and Data Protection Specialist, CIPP/E, ISO 27001 LA, ISO 9001 LA

 Therefore, if the board expects the DPO to be involved in all relevant matters in a timely manner and perform all the necessary tasks in all important issues, they must enable it.

-Assignment of responsibility is necessary for the implementation of privacy program at all levels.
+Assignment of responsibility is necessary for the implementation of a privacy program at all levels.

 So, if you are not receiving all the necessary support, kindly remind the management of the GDPR requirements and your position and tasks defined in the decision on your appointment.